enonic/app-metafields/README.md

 **Remove the openGraph image tag?**
 Checking this will stop the app from generating the open graph image tag

-### Twitter Cards
+### X Cards

-For Twitter Cards to work we need a Twitter username (starting with `@`).
-When that is in place we can generate meta data for improved Twitter sharing called "Twitter Cards".
+For X Cards to work we need a username (starting with `@`).
+When that is in place we can generate meta data for improved X sharing called "X Cards".
 By omitting the username no such meta data will be generated.

 ### Verification